peeyush-shivam/pw-assignment/README.md

 ## Features

-- Real-time chat functionality using React and WebSocket.
+- Real-time chat functionality using React.
-- Integration with Ollama for advanced chat capabilities.
+- Integration with Ollama.
-- User authentication and profile management.
-- Modern and intuitive user interface.
-- Customizable chat settings and preferences.
-- Support for multiple chat rooms and private messaging.

 ## Installation